tink-ab/tink-link-ios/README.md

 $(BUILT_PRODUCTS_DIR)/$(FRAMEWORKS_FOLDER_PATH)/TinkLinkUI.framework
 ```

-When finished, you should be able to `import TinkLinkUI` within your project.
+When finished, you should be able to  and `import TinkLinkUI`  and `import TinkLinkUI` within your project.

 ## Configuration